Tides

 Tides vary in height throughout the month:

-• Spring Tides: Higher high tides and lower low tides (occur around new and full moon)
+• Higher high tides, lower low tides

 • More extreme tide heights

-• If over 9.5m, add extra 30 minutes buffer
+• If over 9.5m, add extra buffer time

 • Shorter safe crossing windows

-• Neap Tides: Lower high tides and higher low tides (occur around first and last quarter moon)
+• Lower high tides, higher low tides

 • Less extreme tide heights